 5. In concealed accidental hæmorrhage the first thing to be done is to relieve the excessive tension within the womb.
+Therefore separate the membranes as far round the os as your finger will reach, to help the escape of the blood which is probably between the membranes and the uterine wall, and having done this, rupture the membranes.
+Then proceed as you would do in accidental hæmorrhage of the ordinary kind.

+TREATMENT OF ACCIDENTAL HÆMORRHAGE.
+301

-Therefore separate the membranes as far round the os as your finger will reach, to help the escape of the blood which is probably between the membranes and the uterine wall, and then rupture the membranes.
-Then proceed as in accidental hæmorrhage of the ordinary kind, Porro's operation.-It has been proposed to treat very bad cases of accidental hæmorrhage by Porro's operation.
-This of course stops the hæmorrhage.
-When the hæmorrhage is great, and the womb cannot be got to contract (for these are the cases that die), and the patient is so situated that all preparations can be made and efficient assistance had, this will be the best course.
+Cæsarian Section.-Accidental hæmorrhage has been treated by Cæsarian section, and might be by Porro's operation.
+This stops the hæmorrhage.
+When the hæmorrhage is great and the womb cannot be got to contract (for these are the cases that die), but all necessary preparations can be made and efficient assistance had, this will be the best course.
 But not many lives are likely to be saved in this way, for Cæsarian section is an operation for which preparations have to be made; while the course of bad cases of accidental hæmorrhage is rapid.

 Hæmorrhage in twin labours.-Accidental hæmorrhage may be caused mechanically in twin labours, from the diminution in size of the uterus following the birth of the first twin leading to such shrinking of the placental site as partly to detach the placenta.
 Such hæmorrhage is hardly ever in itself important, because when the passages have been dilated by the first child, the second can be quickly delivered, and hæmorrhage is stopped, or ceases to come under the term "accidental" hæmorrhage.

 Plugging the vagina has been recommended for accidental hæmorrhage, as it has been for most kinds of hæmorrhage.
 The only way in which it does good is by irritating the cervix and so stimulating the uterus to contract.
 It is a clumsy and painful way of doing this.
-The remarks at page 315 on plugging for placenta prævia apply also to plugging for accidental hæmorrhage.
+The remarks at page 319 on plugging for placenta prævia apply also to plugging for accidental hæmorrhage.

 Liability to post-partum hæmorrhage.-In hæmorrhage before delivery, remember that the weakening of the patient by loss of blood makes it more likely that there will be post-partum hæmorrhage, and makes the patient less able to stand the effect even of moderate loss of blood after delivery.
 Therefore in any case of hæmorrhage before delivery be very careful to watch for and counteract the slightest tendency to post-partum hæmorrhage.
 Observe the condition of the uterus for at least an hour after delivery, kneading it the moment it seems inclined to become relaxed.
 Give ergot immediately after the child is born.

 CHAPTER XXIII.